dmarov/neoconf/README.md

 ## Installation

-1. On Windows from zero
+1. On Windows from scratch

     1.1.
 Install Latest Microsoft Visual C++